Pickoff: Technique

 When there is a baserunner, the pitcher will pitch from the stretch, one of the pitching positions.
-For this example we will say the runner is on first base.
-From the set position a right-handed pitcher can still see the baserunner out of the corner of his eye.
+The following scenario is when a runner is at first base.

+From the set position, a right-handed pitcher can still see the baserunner out of the corner of his eye.
 A left-handed pitcher has a clear view of the baserunner because of his position on the pitcher's mound.
 If it is a right-handed pitcher there is only one main method of this pickoff move.
 This involves a quick shuffle of the pitcher's feet to turn towards first base and throw the ball to the first baseman.
 The first baseman will then attempt to tag out the runner.
 The left-handed pitcher, due to their natural stance and the way they are facing, has multiple moves.
 The two main methods are called the "snap throw" and "spin move".
 The snap throw is when the pitcher quickly lifts his back foot behind the pitching rubber and slings the ball to the first baseman.
 A snap throw can also refer to the catcher throwing the ball to the base following a pitch.
 The spin move is when the pitcher lifts his leg like he is going to pitch the ball but then rotates his body toward first and throws the ball.
 The pitcher will try to vary this move by doing this move while looking at the runner or at the batter, which can be deceiving to the baserunner.
 A former pickoff move in Major League Baseball used mostly by right-handed pitchers was called "third to first" and could only be done if there were baserunners on first and third.
 It was performed by the pitcher faking a pickoff at third, then stopping, spinning and throwing the ball to first base instead.
 This move was used to try to get the base-runner or the batter to disclose what action they were going to perform on the pitch.
 Former Kansas City Royals right-hander, Steve Busby, is credited for popularizing the "third to first" move, and Jeff Nelson was also known for using it.
 After the 2012 season, Major League Baseball instituted a rule change defining this move as a balk.